CCMi-FIT/kendrick-modeller/README.md

 ```

 ### Easy but slow option
 Use this if you are not experienced with Pharo.
-Loading of code can take many minutes this way.
+Loading of code may take many minutes this way.

 * Download OpenPonk (alpha stable) for your platform from https://openponk.github.io/#download
 * Extract zip archive
-* Open Pharo using openponk.sh (Linux/Mac) or OpenPonk.exe (Windows)
+* Open OpenPonk Pharo image using openponk.sh (Linux/Mac) or OpenPonk.exe (Windows)
 * In the image, run the code above this way:
   * Click on background in the Pharo image
   * select Playground
-  * copy there code below
+  * copy there the code above
   * select the code
   * right click on selected code
   * select Do it
-* If there is a Warning window, click Proceed
+* Every time loading gets interrupted by a Warning window, click Proceed to continue

 ### Fast option
 Use this if you already have a Pharo virtual machine and you don't mind using new Pharo image.